-The Accumulation Distribution Indicator for MetaTrader 4 (MT4) is a powerful volume-based trend indicator that helps forex and stock traders evaluate the strength and weakness of market movements.
+The Accumulation Distribution Indicator for MetaTrader 4 (MT4) is a powerful volume-based Trend Indicator that helps forex and stock traders evaluate the strength and weakness of market movements.
 By analyzing the relationship between price and trading volume, this indicator reveals whether a market is being accumulated (bought) or distributed (sold) — helping traders anticipate future trend direction and momentum shifts.

 Whether you’re a beginner or a professional trader, understanding how to interpret the Accumulation Distribution line can give you a valuable edge in timing entries and exits more accurately.